Important Considerations for Database Migration to PostgreSQL

 When installing PostgreSQL, ALWAYS use sql for the superuser:

-, to maintain consistency with ASA.
+The migration introduces a secondary admin user, named DBA, to maintain consistency with ASA.
 Initially, sticking to SQL password is recommended purely for the migration process.

-database, containing metadata and templates, is essential and must not be deleted.
+The default postgres database, containing metadata and templates, is essential and must not be deleted.

 The users are global to the PostgreSQL service.
 After the migration, you can still easily change passwords for the users.